UniversalAnaphora/UniversalAnaphora/documents/UA_CONLL_U_Plus_proposal_v1.1.md

 ### Reference

   * The Reference column is used to represent direct reference.
 This can be used both to encode references to the visual situation in multimodal data (e.g., in the TRAINS subset of ARRAU, or in GNOME), and entity linking or 'Wikification' (e.g., in GUM)
-  * In the following example of use of the Reference column to encode entity linking we only illustrate the Reference column ignoring SPlit, Bridging and Discourse_Deixis.
+  * In the following example of use of the Reference column to encode entity linking we only illustrate the Reference column ignoring Bridging and Discourse_Deixis.
 The Reference column is filled with the Wikipedia link for the entity.

 ```
 # global.columns = ID FORM LEMMA UPOS XPOS FEATS HEAD DEPREL DEPS MISC IDENTITY  BRIDGING DISCOURSE_DEIXIS REFERENCE NOM_SEM